mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop23.md

 {{site.data.alerts.end}}
 -->

-<div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle "></i> <b>Important:</b>
+<div markdown="span" class="alert alert-warning" role="alert"><i class="fa
-The IT infrastructure of the TU
+fa-exclamation-circle "></i> <b>Important:</b>
-Freiberg and, in particular, the email server has been completely shut down since 18.01.2023.
-In order to register to the workshop or to ask any question please write an email to <a href="mailto:mtexworkshop@gmail.com">mtexworkshop@gmail.com</a>
+Everybody who registered should have received an email with details on the payment.
+Please contact us via <a href="mailto:mtexworkshop@gmail.com">mtexworkshop@gmail.com</a> if you have not yet received such an email or still want to register.
 </div>